ressurectit/ng-grid/readme.md

     - `totalCount: number` - Number of all items for current filter
     - `rowCssClassCallback: (rowData: any) => string` - Callback function that is called for each row with data of row and allows you to return string css classes, enables adding special css classes to row
     - `options: GridOptions` - Set options that are used for configuring grid
+    - `selection: any` - Selected rows
+    - `rowSelectionClass: string` - CSS class for selected rows
+ - `outputs`
+    - `selectionChange: EventEmitter<any>` - Occurs when row selection was changed
  - `contentChildren`
     - `ColumnComponent` - Array of column definitions for columns, content getter
     - `ColumnGroupComponent` - Array of column group definitions for grid, content getter